KenKundert/avendesora/doc/advanced.rst

 entry of the one-time password to the browser.
 And finally it adds the *urls* to specify which URL the :ref:`browse command <browse command>` should use.

 It is easy to mimic Google Authenticator.
-Mimicing Authy is more difficult.
+Mimicking Authy is more difficult.
 To do so, follow `these instructions
 <https://randomoracle.wordpress.com/2017/02/15/extracting-otp-seeds-from-authy>`_.
 Basically, the idea is to install the Authy Chrome app, start it, open the